rluedek/midi-receiver/README.md

 ## Prerequisites
 **Midi-Controller**: A midi controller should be connected to your hardware.

 **rtmidi:** This example uses the rtmidi library.
 Go visit https://www.music.mcgill.ca/~gary/rtmidi/ for further information.
-Download sources and follow the instactions for CMAKE and MAKE.
+Download sources and follow the instructions for CMAKE and MAKE.

-**gcc:** The software is written in C++.
-GCC should be suitable for compilation

 **cmake:** The project uses cmake (version 3.5 or higher)